Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 With Cybervators freed every must use Max's version of Cyber.Beast which uses plants instead of cybervators as a medium

 Knowing that this will cause the Cyber.Beast to run free again they create Becons to capture them

+- Most Cybervators do not change the rules of the sport much if at all as the current rules is what allowed them to win the fist place.
+Some rule changes submited are modified or even rejected by the CNS if it doesn't align with it's mission to prevent conflict.

+  If Max wins he will change the rules so that the two reserved positions must be for citizens.
+The CNS modifies it and states the the modiication.

+  If Jax wins he will change the rules so that citizens are not allowed to compete.
+The Ai not only rejects the request it adds a new rule to require citizens to compete as spike has sparked this change